 Most businesses starting in Alabama will need to register for a sales tax license.
 This is commonly referred to as a seller’s permit, reseller’s license, sales tax number, or sales tax registration.
 A business selling a product or offering certain services in Alabama will need to register.

 Check out the rest of this guide to find out who needs a sales tax license, what products and services are taxable, how to register for a license, and reporting requirements.

 Also See: Guide to Starting a Business in Alabama

-Who needs a sales tax permit in Alabama?
+Who needs a sales tax license in Alabama?

-A business must register for a sales tax permit in Alabama when:
+A business must register for a sales tax license in Alabama when:

-- An Alabama online business is selling to Alabama residents
+- An Alabama business is selling taxable products or services to Alabama residents

-- An out-of-state business has over $250,000 in sales to Alabama residents
+- An out-of-state business having over $250,000 in sales to Alabama residents

 What products and services are taxable in Alabama?